galaxy00-7/CodeClauseInternship_Tic-Tac-Toe-AI-Game/README.md

-# 🤖 Tic-Tac-Toe AI Game
+# 🤖 CodeClauseInternship_Tic-Tac-Toe AI Game

 A simple terminal-based Tic-Tac-Toe game built using Python, where you can play against an AI opponent.
 The project is part of my internship at **CodeClause**.